 Following completion of the work to reinforce the Ice Control Structure deck and to relocate the bike path, a detailed inspection and a load capacity study were conducted in the summer of 2016 to determine the condition of the structure and establish a comprehensive program for the rehabilitation of the structure, some elements of which had already been identified for repairs.
 In fact, a pilot project to repair the piers (footings and shafts), girders and bearings began in the fall of 2016 in order for work to be carried out in the summer of 2018.
-A contract for the repair of Pier 18 has been awarded to a contractor.
-Work on the footing began in the early summer of 2018 and is expected to be completed during the third quarter.
+A contract for the repair of

+Pier 18 has been awarded to a contractor and work on the footing began in the early summer of 2018.